jim108dev/pebble-pc-communication-example/README.md

 ## Development

 1. The config for VSCode is inside `pebble_app/.vscode`.
-In order to have IntelliSense `pebble_app` must be add directly with `Add Folder to Workspace`.
+In order to have IntelliSense `pebble_app` must be added directly with `Add Folder to Workspace`.

 ## Learning Questions